adirkson/SIC-probability/docs/_sources/tutorial.rst.txt

 ^^^^^^^^^^
 For a situation when case 1 is encountered for one of TAMH, TAOH, or the raw forecast, we'll still execute the same code used in Example 1.

-First we'll load the data:
+First however, we'll load different data:

 .. code-block:: python